sktime/sktime/README.rst

 Low-level interface
 ~~~~~~~~~~~~~~~~~~~
 The low-level interface extends the standard scikit-learn API to handle time series and panel data.
-Currently, the package implements and interfaces various state-of-the-art approaches to supervised learning with time series features, including
+Currently, the package implements:

+* various state-of-the-art approaches to supervised learning with time series features
-* Random interval segmentation,
-* Time series feature extraction, including series-to-series transforms (e.g. Fourier transform), series-to-primitives transforms (e.g. mean, variance) as well as shapelets,
+* transformation of time series, including series-to-series transforms (e.g. Fourier transform), series-to-primitives transforms aka feature extractors, (e.g. mean, variance), sub-divided into fittables (on table) and row-wise applicates
-* Pipelining, allowing to chain multiple transformers with a final classifiers,
+* Pipelining, allowing to chain multiple transformers with a final estimator
+* meta-learning strategies including tuning and ensembling, accepting pipelines as the base estimator,
-* Ensembling, such as to create a fully customisable random forest for time-series classification, accepting pipelines as the base estimator, including pipelines with interval segmentation and feature extraction.
+* off-shelf composites strategies, such as a fully customisable random forest for time-series classification, with interval segmentation and feature extraction.

 Documentation